nkitanov/iaq_board/README.md

 - *What if some of the sensors/displays is disconnected while the device works?*

 Some of the sensors can be accidentally disconnected as on the original design they are not soldered on the PCB but are connected on a header receptacle.
 No worries with that.
-On the display you can see `NaN` and it means there is no value from the sensor or it's out of boundaries.
+On the display you will see `NaN` and it means there is no value from the sensor or it's out of boundaries.
 Just reseat the sensor and push the reset button on the MCU board or  disconnect and reconnect the USB cable.

 - What about short circuits of the exposed electronics?